deoktr/pof/README.md

 ## Shortcomings

-Note that any obfuscation techniques that adds code complexity will make the code run slower.
-For most applications this won't have an impact, and no one is using Python for speed anyway.
+Any obfuscation techniques that adds code complexity will make the code run slower.
+For most usage this won't have an impact, and no one is using Python for speed anyway (at least I hope).

 Encoding, compression, encryption will slow the start of the programs, because it will first have to decode, de-compress, or decrypt it.